Mushing Fearlessly (Everything You Need To Know Now)

-As a result, they can cost upwards of $300 a pound dried according to Ventured.
+As a result, they can cost upwards of $300 a pound dried, according to Ventured.

 These mushrooms can be found across North America and Europe.
 Their harvest season is a short window, and these mushrooms will appear for a couple of weeks during spring.

-At a glance at the Morels nutritional value, it looks like every 100 grams; there is 31 calories, 5.1 grams of carbs, 3.12 grams of protein, 2.8 grams of dietary fiber, and several others.
+At a glance at the Morels nutritional value, it looks like every 100 grams; there are 31 calories, 5.1 grams of carbs, 3.12 grams of protein, 2.8 grams of dietary fiber, and several others.

 To add on, Morels have folates, niacin, pantothenic acid, vitamin B6, and D, along with riboflavin, thiamin, sodium, potassium, calcium, copper, iron, magnesium, manganese, phosphorus, selenium, and zinc.